lorenzopol/SimBCR-v2/README.md

 ## General Information
-SimBCR is a CLI-based python project that allows you to quicly set up in silico VDJ recombination and then freely navigate the 3D world with your rendered recombinant receptor (despite the project name, it also handle T-cell receptors).
+SimBCR is a CLI-based python project that allows you to quicly set up in silico VDJ recombination and then freely navigate the 3D world with your rendered recombinant receptor (despite the project name, it also handles T-cell receptors).

 Given just a few parameters from the terminal, SimBCR will run an in silico VDJ recombination thanks to [the work](#literature-and-resource-references) done by
 Cédric R. Weber and Victor Greiff.
 Once the simulation is done, protein folding is achieved via [ESMatlas](#literature-and-resource-references) API call.
 Upon retrieving